Couple Holds Their Wedding In A Hospital Room To Cheer Up Groom’s Elderly Grandmother

 “(Granny) was super content.
 The hospital staff helped dress her.
 She was sitting up in bed and had her hand close to her chest and was smiling and taking it all in.”

-To make this story even happier, Bussard has since been moved out of the hospital and into an assisted living as she is doing better.
+To make this story even happier, Bussard has since been moved out of the hospital and into an assisted living facility, as she is doing better.